What Are Dzi Beads? Understanding the Dzi Beads Meaning

 Flickr: Tibetan Woman with flower and katag offerings, wearing a dZi stone ring, memorial wrist bracelet to Tibetan prisoners, and mala, Tharlam Monastery Courtyard, Boudha, Kathmandu, Nepal

-Technically, there isn’t a wrong way to wear Dzi beads.
+Technically, there isn't a wrong way to wear Dzi beads.
 However, most prefer strand necklaces or bracelets, as those are particularly well-suited to beads.
 In some cases, a piece may solely feature Dzi beads.
-However, it’s more common to see a single, prominent Dzi bead, with the rest of the necklace or bracelet featuring other types of stone beads, metal rondels, and similar additions.
+However, it's more common to see a single prominent Dzi bead, with the rest of the necklace or bracelet featuring other stone beads, metal rondels, and similar additions.

 Wearing Dzi beads is believed to offer physical benefits such as pain relief, improved skin conditions, and increased chances of becoming pregnant.
 Additionally, they hold cultural significance as protective talismans in Tibetan culture, attracting local protectors and deities.

 Many people also incorporate Dzi beads in Malas.
 Those longer strands of beads – often worn as necklaces or bracelets - are used to help a person keep count during meditation.
 Traditionally, the total bead count is 108.
-However, some may feature less, suggesting the total can be multiplied by a whole number to create 108.
+However, some may feature fewer, suggesting that the total can be multiplied by a whole number to produce 108.
 For example, a Mala may contain 54 beads, which is half of 108.

 Dzi beads can be used in less traditional pieces, too.
 For instance, adding them to drop earrings can be an excellent option, allowing the pattern to be on display from all sides.
 However, necklaces may be your best choice if you'd like a more classic approach.